Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-The main purpose of this paper is a mathematical construction of a non-perturbative deformation of a two-dimensional conformal field theory.
+The main purpose of this paper is a mathematical construction of non-perturbative deformations of two-dimensional conformal field theories.

-We introduce a notion of a full vertex algebra which formulates a compact two-dimensional conformal field theory.
-Then, we construct a deformation family of a full vertex algebra which serves as a current-current deformation of conformal field theory in physics.
-The parameter space of the deformation is expressed as a double coset of an orthogonal group, a quotient of an orthogonal Grassmannian.
-As an application, we consider a deformation of chiral conformal field theories, vertex operator algebras.
-A current-current deformation of a ``vertex operator algebra'' may produce new vertex operator algebras.
-We give a formula for counting the number of the isomorphic classes of vertex operator algebras obtained in this way.
-We demonstrate it for some holomorphic vertex operator algebra of central charge $24$.
+We introduce the notion of a full vertex algebra which formulates a compact two-dimensional conformal field theory.
+Then, we construct a deformation family of full vertex algebras which serves as a current-current deformation of conformal field theory in physics.
+The parameter space of the deformations is expressed as a quotient of an orthogonal Grassmannian.
+This parameter space is a part of the CFT moduli space expected in physics.
+We demonstrate that nontrivial quotients of Grassmannians are obtained from holomorphic vertex operator algebras of central charge $24$.

 \pagenumbering{roman}

 \pagenumbering{arabic}